edunavata/gpu-bd/README.md

-# PcBuilder PoC: LLM-Powered Data Structuring
+# GPU BD PoC: LLM-Powered Data Structuring

 PcBuilder is a Proof of Concept (PoC) designed to demonstrate how to transform chaotic, unstructured hardware data into a clean, enriched, and actionable data model using LLMs and a modern data architecture.